Wavez/react-hooks-lifecycle/README.md

 ## 🤗  Contributors
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and its [emoji legend](https://allcontributors.org/docs/en/emoji-key).
-[Contributions](https://allcontributors.org/docs/en/emoji-key) of any kind welcome!
+Contributions of any kind are welcome!
 Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->